 Austin package bomb attacks timeline

-Police are on high alert in Austin, Texas, after a string of package deliveries have left at least two people dead and several others injured after explosions rocked their homes.
+Police are on high alert in Texas after a string of package deliveries have left at least two people dead and several others injured after explosions rocked their homes.

 The first explosion unfolded on March 2, killing 39-year-old Anthony Stephan House after a "device" exploded on the front porch of his Austin home.
 The blast was investigated initially as a suspicious death, and later as a homicide.